-The AKG Q701 are great, comfortable headphones for critical listening.
-They are the Quincey Jones Signature line equivalent of the AKG K7-series, but with the detachable cable of the K702 or K712 PRO.
-They are open backs, meaning they don’t block noise by design, but their soundstage is spacious.
-They are quite bulky but are relatively lightweight for their size.
+The AKG Q701 are comfortable headphones that are well-suited for audiophiles.
+They're the Quincey Jones Signature line equivalent of the AKG K7-series, but with the detachable cable of the AKG K702 or the AKG K712 PRO.
+They have an open-back design, meaning they don’t block noise by design, but their soundstage is spacious.
+They're quite bulky but are relatively lightweight for their size.
 They were designed to appreciate high-quality audio in a quiet environment.

 The AKG Q701 have practically the same style and build as the K7-series.
-Their style is retro-oriented with large circular ear cups and a self-adjusting strap headband.
+Their style is retro-oriented, with large circular ear cups and a self-adjusting strap headband.
 Their cups are well-padded and covered with a suede-like fabric that gives them a premium appeal.
 You can also get them in a flashy green color, on top of black and white options.
-However, their bulky design is not meant for everyday outside use.
+However, their bulky design isn't meant for every day outside use.

-They are very comfortable headphones thanks to their well-padded and deep ear cups.
+They're very comfortable headphones thanks to their well-padded and deep ear cups.
 The strap headband self-adjusts itself on your head and doesn’t put too much pressure, so they can be comfortable enough for long hours of listening.
-Some may find them too bulky, and the added bumps on the headband are not for everyone.
-They're also a bit tighter on the head than the K7-series.
+Some may find them too bulky, and the added bumps on the headband aren't for everyone.
+They're also a bit tighter on the head.

 Unfortunately, these headphones don’t have any type of controls on the cups or an in-line remote.

 The AKG Q701 are well-built headphones, but they have a lot of moving parts.
 The ear cups are dense and the headband is very flexible.
 However, the headband has a self-adjusting strap design that could be a potential weak point where the headphones could get damaged through wear and tear.
 Like the AKG K702, they have a detachable and replaceable cable.